 1978 -- The rifle in the foreground is the "movie rifle" made by Wallace Gusler in the Gunsmith of Williamsburg film in 1968. (top)

-About 1986-- Original rifles on the wall; 1973 wood box rifle and a fowler on the bench so guests could handle them. (top)
+About 1986-- Four original rifles on the wall; 1973 wood box rifle and a fowler on the bench so guests could handle them. (top)

 July 1989-- George Suiter and I examine a completed restoration project. (top)